1noro/fastmind/README.md

 ## Get and run the program :rocket:

-Currently the project is at a very early stage of its development (_ALPHA_), you can install it on your PC, but future versions may delete previous configurations in the program.
+Currently the project is at a very early stage of its development (_alpha_), you can install it on your PC, but future versions may delete previous configurations in the program.

 ### Assuming you have git installed